So… it’s the silly season, and let me guess?

 Traffic sucks during the holidays.

 I don’t know what the official numbers are, but most of my older sites see a 20-30% drop across the board.
-The newer ones (like BBT) that are still gaining momentum hiccup and stumble and fall to their knees, their traffic not quite declining but not growing either.
+The newer ones (like Smart Blogger) that are still gaining momentum hiccup and stumble and fall to their knees, their traffic not quite declining but not growing either.

 Look at your traffic stats, and you’ll probably see the same pattern.
 Unless, of course, you operate some sort of retail or Christmas-themed site, in which case you’re probably working your buns off.